-For the best light event, I’d recommend heading to Light Night which is a festive event each year (normally in mid November) where there are music performances, the lighting of the Christmas Tree on the Mound, and fireworks.
+For the best light event, I’d recommend heading to Light Night which is a festive event each year (normally in mid November) where the city’s holiday lights are officially switched on for the first time.
+There are music performances, the lighting of the Christmas Tree on the Mound, and fireworks.
 Light Night is a free event, and we’d recommending coming early as it attracts around 20,000 people.
 In terms of streets, the best street for lights and decorations is George Street as there is normally a large light installation here.
 The Dome on George Street is well-known for its lights as each year it places fairy lights and huge Christmas wreaths around its Corinthian columns.
 It is one of the most Instagrammed Edinburgh Christmas spots each year.
 You’ll find more light displays around the city and these change each year, so be on the look out!

 Go Ice Skating